TrevorHD/CBCrypto/README.md

 # Notes

-Before running CBCrypto, ensure that all required packages are present in your Python environment; these packages can be found in `01_Imports.py`, and the program will not run if they are not present.
-Since CBCrypto is not yet packaged as a standalone executable, to launch the program without issues, the user should run the entirety of `00_RunAll` in their Python IDE of choice.
+Before running CBCrypto, ensure that all dependencies are present in your Python environment; these packages and modules required for the program to function can be found in `01_Imports.py`, and CBCrypto will not run if they are not present.
+Since CBCrypto is not yet packaged as a standalone executable, to launch the program without issues, the user should run the entirety of `00_RunAll.py` in their Python IDE of choice.
 At the moment, there are several known bugs, including:

 * Fiat currency owned is not displayed in the portfolio overview
 * Owned cryptocurrencies for which price data cannot be found are not displayed in the portfolio overview